Home

 Insurance companies are looking for a high-quality, independent diminished value appraisal performed by an industry expert with the highest qualifications and experience.

-Typically, diminished value claims are brought against the at-fault driver’s insurance company.
+Typically, you'll bring your diminished value claim against the at-fault driver's insurance company.

-Insurance companies will often want to negotiate so it is in your best interest to enlist the services of a professional diminished value appraiser for help with your claim.
+Insurance companies will often want to negotiate.
+Because of that, it’s best to enlist a professional appraiser for assistance with your New Jersey diminished value claim.
 Negotiate until they get firm with their offer.

-DVCHECK can help you with your diminished value claim in New Jersey.
-If you have any questions, please call us at (850) 201-1950 or submit a request for a free estimate.
+DVCHECK can help you with your diminished value claim.
+If you have any questions, please call us at (850) 201-1950.
+Submit a request for a free estimate online below.